Connect the inverter to the ACAN port on the master battery using a standard CAT5e/CAT6 Ethernet cable.

 No lights will appear yet — this is expected.

-LED indicators will light up.
+LED indicators will light up on each battery sequentially .

 The batteries will auto-address sequentially.